Semi-bandit Optimization in the Dispersed Setting: Introduction

-We apply our results to two online algorithm selection problems.
+We instantiate our results for data-driven algorithm design on two combinatorial problems.
+These are machine learning problems where the goal is to learn an optimal algorithm, rather than a prediction rule.
 Our results for optimizing over a family of greedy knapsack algorithms improve over the procedures of \citet{Balcan17:Dispersion, Gupta17:PAC}, and \citet{Cohen-Addad17:Online} by simultaneously being more efficient and having tighter regret bounds.
-We also provide the first online algorithm selection procedures for a rich family of linkage based clustering algorithms introduced by \citet{Balcan17:Learning} that interpolates between single and complete linkage, which are algorithms that are widely used in practice \citep{Awasthi14:ActiveClustering, Saeed03:Clustering, White10:Phylo} and known to perform optimally in many settings \citep{Awasthi12:PS,Balcan16:CenterPR,Balcan16:PR,Grosswendt15:CL}. \citet{Balcan17:Learning} consider the algorithm selection problem for this family of algorithms in the statistical batch setting, rather than the online setting, where they model the application domain as a distribution over problem instances, the goal is to find the algorithm with the highest expected performance, and we are given an iid sample from the distribution as training data.
+We also provide the first online data-driven algorithm design procedures for a rich family of linkage based clustering algorithms introduced by \citet{Balcan17:Learning} that interpolates between single and complete linkage, which are algorithms that are widely used in practice \citep{Awasthi14:ActiveClustering, Saeed03:Clustering, White10:Phylo} and known to perform optimally in many settings \citep{Awasthi12:PS,Balcan16:CenterPR,Balcan16:PR,Grosswendt15:CL}. \citet{Balcan17:Learning} consider the data-driven algorithm design problem for this family of algorithms in the batch setting, rather than the online setting, where they model the application domain as a distribution over problem instances, the goal is to find the algorithm with the highest expected performance given an i.i.d. sample from the distribution as training data.